airplanefood/minica/README.md

 # merge the branch to master
 git checkout master
 make tag
+# you will need to unlock your pgp keychain for signing purposes.
-# enter your pgp key, run the "git push" command that is printed by make
+# run the "git push" command that is printed by make
 ```

 At this point a tagged version release will be created on gitlab and travis-ci will automatically push the build artifacts to github.